bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

       11 utils.py
      220 total

-= number of top-level components.
+= a number of more or less balanced top-level components.

 Going back to the 15-line-per-method rule, checking this against the better balanced project I see even shorter methods: